tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - methods: mass cytometry (like flow cytometry but use heavy metal ion labeled antibodies instead of fluorochromes to get many more parameters and high dimensionally analyze single cells) and RNAseq
  - see PD-1 expressed by exhausted T cells, but also by memory (CCR7<sup>high</sup>) and effector (CD27<sup>low</sup>) T cells
  - see population of cells expressing exhaustion markers (Eomes, CD39) that increased in frequency and Ki67 expression after PD-1 blockade (reinvigoration), express granzymes (cytotoxic T cell method of killing target cells by inducing apoptosis)
-### Responding T-cell clones from blood found in tumor
+### Responding T cell clones from blood found in tumor
  - the reinvigorated T<sub>ex</sub> cells in blood are also found in tumor
-### T-cell reinvigoration correlates with tumor burden
+### T cell reinvigoration correlates with tumor burden
  - antigen burden key determinant of exhaustion severity and reinvigoration by PD-1 blockade, want to test if that is true here in melanoma
  - evidence of pre-existing CD8 T cell response related to tumor burden, augmented by PD-1 blockade
 ### Reinvigoration/tumor ratio affects clinical outcome